brodieaustin/building-300/index.markdown

 Once she sat down, Carl put a plate of what looked like the most traditional breakfast imaginable in front of her.
 Steaming eggs, bacon that still seemed to sizzle around the edges, and two perfect triangles of toast.

-She stared at the plate in wonder, as if she had been shwon the most precious artifact that had been hidden away, undiscovered, in some obscure vault.
+She stared at the plate in wonder, as if she had been shown the most precious artifact that had been hidden away, undiscovered, in some obscure vault.
 "It's okay to eat it, you know," Max said.

 The other woman nudged Max's arm, "You don't give her a hard time.
 You've been here so long you don't remember what those first days are like..."